 NesC and Java are the two programming languages used to configure the CC2420 TelosB IoT nodes.
 The readings from the nodes were directly converted to values using NesC programs.
 The source codes were executed on TinyOS 2.x.
 For the MSP430 platform, TinyOS 2.x provides Java 1.5 cross-compilers and tools that are connected to TinyOS/NesC.
 The mote's USB port was used to compile and load the TinyOS code.
 For the compilation procedures, four files were created: the Make file, the Header file, the Configuration file, and the module file.
-In the testbed experiment, the nodes are set up to send data every 5 seconds, and when the message is sent successfully, the radio is turned off to save power.
+In the testbed experiment, the nodes are set up to send data every 5 s, and when the message is sent successfully, the radio is turned off to save power.
 Most conversions for the typical measurement data are also encoded into the nodes, and the software has their readings set to SI units.

-Following that, a Java graphic user interface was created and utilised for data collection in Figure 5.
+Following that, a Java graphic user interface was created and utilised for data collection in Fig. 5.
 The application shows the data as it is sent and presents a graphical representation of the relationships between the sensor nodes for voltage, temperature, light intensity, and humidity [47].
 PL was derived from the received signal strength datasets.
-Options to save data, clear data, start monitoring, and stop monitoring are available on the graphical display.
-Data supplied every 5 seconds up to 2 minutes was saved and maintained.
-The work averaged the saved data, which included up to 1000 separate counts.
-The datasets for the listed parameters were obtained for six weeks, with daily readings from 6 am morning to 6 pm.
+Options to save data, clear data, start monitoring, and

+Fig. 5.
+TelosB virtua machine JAVA GUI instance with no readings.